j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/variant_bundle.md

 -   The method **getAvailableVariant** returns the value of the variant from the current value and from the available variant set.

-The Variant resolver is responsible of the default variant strategy.
+The Variant resolver is responsible for the default variant strategy.
 This means that the variant resolver is responsible to define what is the value to use if the variant doesn't exists in the VariantSet.
 If the VariantResolver doesn't find a suitable variant, it **must** returns the